hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 dexter.bark === biggie.bark;   // false
 ```

-If that seems inefficient and wasteful to you, you're right!
-We're not repeating any code, but the runtime must create a new copy of the method every time we create an object.
-For small programs with few objects like this one, that may not be a problem.
-However, when you start getting into hundreds or thousands or even millions of objects, the multiple function objects can be hard on resources, especially on devices with little memory.
-Wouldn't it be nice if we could create the `bark` method just once rather than using a different copy of that method in every dog object?

 #### 1.3.10 Method Delegation to Prototypes

-Earlier, we learned that we could use prototypes to share code between objects of the same type.
-Prototypes are especially useful for sharing methods as all objects of a particular type share the same prototype object.
-Furthermore, delegation means that we can share methods by putting them in the prototype object; *if an object doesn't contain a requested method, JavaScript searches the prototype chain to find the method*.
+Prototypes are especially useful for sharing methods as *all objects of a particular type share the same prototype objec*t.
+Delegation means that we can share methods by putting them in the prototype object; *if an object doesn't contain a requested method, JavaScript searches the prototype chain to find the method*.
 Thus, we can define a method once in the prototype object, and let the inheriting objects delegate the method calls to the prototype.
-We can use prototypes in conjunction with constructors to achieve the same result:
+We can use prototypes in conjunction with constructors to achieve this result:

 ```js
 let DogPrototype = {